ig3/srf/README.md

  * The number of cards reviewed and minutes studied in the past 24 hours
  * The number of cards due and estimated minutes to study in the next 24 hours
- * Average study time per day
+ * Study time per day: short term used to determine new card mode / historic average
- * Average new cards per day, averaged over the past week
+ * New cards per day: past 24 hours / historic average
  * New cards during the past 24 hours
  * The percentage of correct (not 'Fail') responses to mature cards in the past 14 days